The human eye: anatomy, structure and function

 Eye chamber (Camerae bubli)

-There are two eye chambers.
+There are two eye chambers, i.e. the anterior and posterior eye chambers.
+The anterior chamber is located between the cornea and the iris.
 The posterior chamber is located between the iris and the lens.
-The posterior chamber is located between the cornea and the iris.
 Both chambers are connected by an opening between the iris and the lens.
-This allows an exchange of aqueous humor to take place.
+This allows the aqueous humor to be exchanged.

 Schlemm’s canal is located in the chamber angle.
 This transports old aqueous humor into the blood.
 This means that the aqueous humor is completely replaced every 100 minutes.
 If the outflow of aqueous humor is impaired, the intraocular pressure rises.